Frippertronics: History

-The (No Pussyfooting) recordings
+(No Pussyfooting)

 Fripp had first used the technique when Brian Eno introduced him to it in Eno's home studio, combining Fripp's guitar performance with the two-machine tape delay, on the 21-minute piece "The Heavenly Music Corporation" recorded on 8 September 1972 and released on the Fripp & Eno album (No Pussyfooting) in 1973.
 A subsequent Fripp & Eno album, Evening Star, was released in 1975.
 These recordings were not purely tape loops however, since some after-the-fact processing, overdubbing, and editing were done.

+Eno later told journalist Lester Bangs how he used the tape looping system with other musicians before Fripp, but had been disappointed with the results.
+Fripp was, as Eno recalled, "the first person I met who actually could use it properly; every other guitar player or musician I met just overplayed immediately.
+They'd all build up this dense structure that you couldn't work with at all [...]
+But Fripp immediately understood the use of it".
+Bangs himself wrote how "Fripp was one of the few instrumentalists Eno had ever met who understood [the importance] of sparse playing when it was going to be channeled through all the echoing corridors of Eno's tape-delay system."

-The delay system was first used in live situations for a short European Fripp & Eno tour in May–June 1975 promoting Evening Star, with the 28 May 1975 concert at the Paris Olympia Theatre being bootlegged as Air Structures (in 2011 the concert was officially released as a download, along with Eno's original backing loops).
+The delay system was first used in live situations for a short European Fripp & Eno tour in May–June 1975 promoting Evening Star, with the 28 May 1975 concert at the Paris Olympia being bootlegged as Air Structures.
+In 2011, Fripp officially released a recording of this concert as a digital download, along with Eno's original backing loops.

-After returning from this tour Eno released his own version of the open loop tape system with Discreet Music (1975), one side of which features looping.
+After returning from this tour, Eno released Discreet Music (1975), one side of which features the technique.
 Eno mentions in the liner notes that "here is the long delay echo system with which I have experimented since I became aware of the musical possibilities of tape recorders in 1964."